Inbibo/adonisfx_docs/docs/documentation/maya/ribbon.md

 ### Advanced Settings

 #### Stiffness Settings
  - **Use Custom Stiffness** (Boolean, False): Toggles the use of a custom stiffness value.
-If enabled, the Material is ignored and the Stiffness parameter is used instead.
     - If use a custom stiffness is selected, *Material* and *Stiffness Multiplier* will be disabled and *Stiffness* will be used instead.
  - **Stiffness** (Float, 10^5^): Sets the custom stiffness value.
     - Its value must be greater than 0.0.

 #### Dynamic Properties
- - **Global Damping** (Float, 0.75): Sets the scaling factor applied to the global damping of every point.
+ - **Global Damping Multiplier** (Float, 0.75): Sets the scaling factor applied to the global damping of every point.
     - Has a range of \[0.0, 1.0\].
 Upper limit is soft, higher values can be used.
  - **Inertia Damper** (Float, 0.0): Sets the linear damping applied to the dynamics of every point.
     - Has a range of \[0.0, 1.0\].
 Upper limit is soft, higher values can be used.